Legislative Statutory Committees and Interim Offices

 Address: 900 Court St. NE, Rm.
 S-101, Salem 97301

-The Legislative Counsel Committee was established by ORS 173.111 and consists of the president of the Senate and senators appointed by the president, and the speaker of the House of Representatives and representatives appointed by the speaker.
+The Legislative Counsel Committee was established by ORS 173.111 and consists of the president of the Senate and senators appointed by the president and the speaker of the House of Representatives and representatives appointed by the speaker.
 The legislative counsel, who is selected by the committee, serves as executive officer to the committee, manages the Office of the Legislative Counsel and employs a legal and editorial professional staff.

 The Office of the Legislative Counsel is responsible for drafting legislative measures for legislators, legislative committees, state agencies and statewide elected officials.
 The office also provides legal opinions and other legal services to legislators, legislative committees and legislative staff.
 During legislative sessions, the office drafts amendments to measures and prints introduced, engrossed and enrolled measures for the Legislative Assembly.

 The Office of the Legislative Counsel prepares indexes and tables for all measures introduced during a legislative session.
 At the end of each session, the office publishes Oregon Laws, the official compilation of that session’s laws.
 The office also compiles and publishes Oregon Revised Statutes (ORS), the official codification of Oregon’s statute laws, every two years.
 Each edition of ORS incorporates the new statutory provisions and amendments to statutory provisions passed by the Legislative Assembly or approved by the voters at an election in the preceding two years.
 As part of the ORS set, subscribers receive a supplement of laws enacted during the short, even-year regular legislative session.
-The office also incorporates any new sections or amendments into its annual printing of the Oregon Constitution.
+The office also incorporates any new sections or amendments into its annual printing of the Constitution of Oregon.

 Pursuant to ORS 183.710 to 183.725, the Office of the Legislative Counsel conducts a review of all new administrative rules adopted by state agencies.
 This review allows the Legislative Assembly to monitor whether an agency’s rules are consistent with the agency’s constitutional and statutory authority.